OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/methods/arrivals-and-departures-for-location.md

 # Method: arrivals-and-departures-for-location

-Get current arrivals and departures for a stops identified by location
+Get current arrivals and departures for stops identified by location

 ## Sample Request